 Your puppy's diet is the foundation of its health, so choosing the right diet is the first step in new puppy ownership.
-The type of diet you choose is up to you, but make sure you know all your options before making a choice.
+The type of diet you choose is up to you but make sure you know all your options before making a choice.
 Remember, a young pup will need puppy food for optimum nutrition.

 A new home is stressful enough for a puppy.
 Staying on the same food can decrease the likelihood of digestive upsets until they are acclimated to their new life.